 Cookies, web beacons, and online privacy

-Our concern for our customers’ privacy naturally extends to plan participants and plan sponsors who use our 403(b) website, vanguard403bservices.com.
+Our concern for the privacy of our clients and participants naturally extends to those who use our 403(b) website, vanguard403bservices.com.
 Our website uses some of the most secure forms of online communication available, including data encryption, transmission encryption, and user names and passwords.
-These technologies provide a high level of security and privacy for customers accessing their account information, initiating online transactions, or sending secure messages.
+These technologies provide a high level of security and privacy when plan sponsors and participants access account information, initiate online transactions, or send secure messages.

-Our website uses a variety of technologies, such as cookies, web beacons, and similar mechanisms, as described further below, to collect information that helps us understand how our site is used.
-Specifically, when you visit our website, we or our third-party service providers may automatically collect a variety of technical and navigational information about you via these technologies, including: your computer or device type; operating system version; browser type and version; user agent string; internet connection type; mobile network provider; date and time of your visit; time since your last visit; webpages you view; links you click; searches conducted on the site; the internet protocol (IP) address used to access our site; your general geographic location ((e.g., your city, state, or ZIP code); and the website visited before our site.
-We also may use similar tracking technologies in emails that we or third parties send to you, as further described below.
-This information may be used, for example, to alert you to software compatibility issues or to resolve technical or service problems.
-We may also analyze this information, with the assistance of our service providers, to improve our web design and functionality, to enhance our ability to serve customers, and to tailor our communications to you regarding our products and services.
+We use a variety of technologies, such as cookies, web beacons, and similar mechanisms, as described further below, to collect information that helps us understand how our site is used.
+Specifically, when clients or participants visit our website, we or our service suppliers may automatically collect a variety of technical and navigational information via these technologies, including, as applicable: computer or device type; operating system version; browser type and version; user agent string; internet connection type; mobile network provider; date and time of visit; time since last visit; pages viewed; links clicked; searches conducted; the internet protocol (IP) address used to access our site; the user’s general geographic location (e.g., city, state, or zip code); and the website visited before our site.
+We also may use similar tracking technologies in emails that we or our service suppliers send to clients and participants, as further described below.
+This information may be used, for example, to alert users of software compatibility issues, to resolve technical or service problems, and for security purposes.
+We also analyze this information, with the assistance of our service suppliers, to improve our web design and functionality, to enhance our ability to serve our clients and participants and their accounts, and to tailor our communications to clients and participants regarding our products and services.

-We and our service providers may use web beacons and cookies to determine whether and when you receive and open our emails; these beacons and cookies may also capture information about the type of device, operating system, email program, and web browser used to view the email, the IP address from which you opened the email, and whether you click any links in the email.
+We and our service suppliers use web beacons and cookies to determine whether and when clients and participants receive and open our emails; these beacons and cookies may also capture information such as the type of device, operating system, email program, and web browser used to view the email, the IP address from which the email was opened, and whether the recipient clicked any links in the email.
 These technologies enable us to gauge the effectiveness, relevance, and value of our email communications.

-For customers who have registered for secure access to their accounts on vanguard.com and vanguard403bservices.com, we are able to combine the information we collect about their usage of our website during a secure (logged-on) session with other information we know about them, such as any account transactions they may conduct during a web session.
-We can also identify your computer or device on each visit to our website, even if you do not log on, and link information about that visit to you.
-We may use this combined information to assess the appeal and usefulness of the information and tools offered on our website, as well as to identify Vanguard products and services that may be of interest to you.
+With regard to clients and participants who have registered for secure online access to their Vanguard accounts, we may be able to combine the information we collect about website usage during a secure (logged-on) session with other information we know about the client or participant, such as any account transactions conducted during the web session.
+We can also identify a user’s computer or device on each visit to our website, even if the user does not log on, and link information about that visit to that user.
+We may use this combined information to assess the appeal and usefulness of the information and tools offered on our website, as well as to identify Vanguard products and services that may be of interest to our clients and participants.

-Although our website currently does not respond to “do not track” browser headers, you can limit tracking by taking the steps discussed above.
-The use of online tracking mechanisms by third parties is subject to those third parties’ own privacy policies, and not this policy.
+Although our website currently does not respond to "do not track" browser headers, users can limit tracking by taking the opt-out steps discussed above.

-Within Vanguard, we restrict access to personal information to those Vanguard and service provider employees who need to know the information in order to perform their jobs, such as servicing accounts, providing requested information, or notifying plan participants of new products and services.
-To protect this information, we maintain physical, electronic, and procedural safeguards in keeping with industry standards and practices, and we review and adjust these safeguards regularly in response to advances in technology.
+Within Vanguard, we restrict access to personal information to those Vanguard and service supplier employees who need to know the information in order to perform their jobs, such as servicing accounts, providing requested information, or notifying clients and participants of new products and services.
+To protect this information, we maintain physical, electronic, and procedural safeguards in accordance with applicable law and industry standards and practices, and we review and adjust these safeguards regularly in response to advances in technology.

 What you can do